We can help you demonstrate safety of your recycled materials used in packaging

 Support with EU Regulations

 In the EU, recycling plastics for food contact applications is covered by Regulation (EC) No 282/2008.
-Part of compliance with this involves only using approved recycling processes.
-To approve a process, it is necessary to submit a technical dossier to the ESFA.
+Part of compliance with this involves only using approved post-consumer recycling (PCR) processes.
+To approve a PCR process, it is necessary to perform PCR testing and to submit a technical dossier to the ESFA.
 Part of this dossier involves determination of the decontamination efficiency of the recycling processes, often referred to as 'challenge testing' since it involves challenging the process with a plastic deliberately contaminated with surrogate contaminates.

 We can help you with this by preparing your contaminated feedstock, analysing it and then analysing the output from your process to determine the decontamination efficiency.
 We can also help you by writing this part of the dossier for you and providing advice on what you should include in the quality assurance system necessary to support future process-users.